telerik/blazor-docs/components/filemanager/context-menu.md

 Clicking the command will fire the [`OnDownload`]({%slug filemanager-events%}#ondownload) event, so you can handle the actual download.

 The component does not have the actual files, so the `Item` field of the `FileManagerDownloadEventArgs` just provide metadata of the selected file.
-Based on that, you shold find the actual in the data source and provide the following data to the arguments, so the download can be performed:
+Based on that, you should find the actual in the file system you are using and provide the following data to the arguments, so the download can be performed:

 * `args.Stream` - the `MemoryStream` of the actual selected file.
-* `args.MimeType` = the `MimeType` of the actual file.
+* `args.MimeType` - the `MimeType` of the actual file, e.g. "image/png".

 In addition, you can also provide a custom file name through the `FileName` field of the `FileManagerDownloadEventArgs`.